-is larger than our own profession and emanates from the systematics of societal development.
+Architecture is only interesting if it is larger than the profession and emanates from the systematics of societal development.

 Practice goes beyond the object, symbolising order and stability.
 Additionally to the authorship of the built architecture, design reveals processes of governance, financing and organisational logic.
 In times of critical transition architecture can beneficially influence public challenges.

 At the end of a gilded age of mass design and production the romantic singular is sized up by the multiplicity of roles and manifestations.
 The artistic can move outside norms.
 The critic can provoke discourse.
 The activist begin informal implementation to allow local outcomes to help formalise governance.
 Equipped with big data an analyst can provide new positivistic tools.
 Architecture too can remove to progress.

 By acknowledging experience as a transient apprehension, consequential one needs to continuously work on collecting and incorporating principles and methods.
 Understanding is gained through self-initiated preparing research.
 The curiosity in current and undercurrent systems benefits the involvement in offered and selected assignments.
 Working mentality is not aimed at self fulfilling logics, honest answers challenge the question.
 And as answers are not necessarily physical architecture, professional boundaries are tested.
 Through collaboration with municipalities, universities and the building industry Studio Stad can venture outside its territory of expertise.
 Progressive insight allows our heterogenous practice the transformation from a (social) gadfly to a formal contributor.